Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 !>You must not place code in the FUNCTION_BLOCK body.
 Use a public method instead, such as .CyclicCall();

-!>You must not allow VAR_INPUT, VAR_OUTPUT and VAR_IN_OUT to exsit in a class declaration.
+!>You must not allow VAR_INPUT, VAR_OUTPUT and VAR_IN_OUT to exist in a class declaration.

 ### Naming